 Cross-Methodological Approaches to Syntax and Semantics (XMASS) minilab

-The XMASS minilab is funded via the Primus program of the Charles University and its Faculty of Arts (2019-2022).
-Its aim is to study natural language syntax and semantics without any methodological or framework-based bias.
+The XMASS minilab was initiated thanks to the Primus program of the Charles University and its Faculty of Arts (2019-2022).
+Its aim is to study natural language syntax and semantics without any a priori methodological or framework-based bias.
 Members of the XMASS minilab come from different theoretical backgrounds (from generative to usage-based) and use a variety of methods (experiment, corpus, typology, fieldwork).
 The cross-methodological concept of the minilab has crystalized from the conviction that different methods and even frameworks are complementary and can be fruitfully combined in the quest for the understanding of various linguistic phenomena.

 Adam Pospíšil (Arabic, fieldwork)

 From interrogatives to relatives

 From interrogatives to relatives is funded by the Primus program.
 Our starting point is a set of cross-linguistic generalizations about the behavior of wh-words and wh-constructions, suggesting a consistently asymmetric relation between wh-interrogatives and wh-based relatives (a paper on these is in preparation):

 - While interrogative or correlative wh-in-situ is commonplace, there is no wh-in-situ in headed or free relatives (or it is extremely rare).

 - If wh-words in interrogatives and relatives move to different positions, relative ones always move higher.

 - Relative pronouns are identical or mophologically derived from interrogative ones; never conversely.

 - Sortal wh-paradigms get reduced on the way from interrogatives through correlatives and unconditionals to free and headed relatives.